sebnyberg/sttrouter/docs/prd.md

 ### 6. User Responsibilities

-**FR6.1:** Users MUST create and maintain their own OpenAI account for access to Whisper API services **FR6.2:** Users MUST obtain and configure their own OpenAI API keys via the OPENAI_API_KEY environment variable **FR6.3:** Users are RESPONSIBLE for all OpenAI API usage costs and billing management **FR6.4:** Users MUST ensure their OpenAI account has sufficient credit/billing setup before using transcription features **FR6.5:** Users MUST comply with OpenAI's terms of service and usage policies when using transcription features **FR6.6:** Users MUST secure their API keys and are responsible for any unauthorized usage **FR6.7:** Users SHOULD monitor their OpenAI API usage to manage costs and avoid unexpected charges
+**FR6.1:** Users MUST create and maintain their own Azure OpenAI account for access to GPT-4o services **FR6.2:** Users MUST obtain and configure their own Azure OpenAI API keys via the API_KEY environment variable **FR6.3:** Users are RESPONSIBLE for all Azure OpenAI API usage costs and billing management **FR6.4:** Users MUST ensure their Azure OpenAI account has sufficient credit/billing setup before using transcription features
+**FR6.5:** Users MUST comply with Azure OpenAI's terms of service and usage policies when using transcription features **FR6.6:** Users MUST secure their API keys and are responsible for any unauthorized usage **FR6.7:** Users SHOULD monitor their Azure OpenAI API usage to manage costs and avoid unexpected charges